Mar10GKC/GeekSeat/README.md

 This mini project is written in Java.

-It contains a java classwhich solves the problem of the witch saga.
+It contains a java class which solves the problem of the witch saga.

+also you can find a view of execution

 Somewhere far far away, there is a village which is controlled by a dark and cunning witch.
 Coincidentally, this witch is also a die-hard programmer.